lndecastro/AI_Literacy/tempBook2/Module_7_Foundational_Models.md

 - A model that answers from pretraining is doing something quite different from one that retrieves and cites sources.
 Which of the two better deserves the word **know**?
 What does your answer imply about how you should verify what a model tells you?
 - When a model produces an essay, an image, or working code, what part of the result is yours?
 Where would you draw the line, and would you draw it in the same place for a student's assignment as for your own work?
 - The platforms in this module all now offer persistent workspaces and configurable assistants.
 Does that make AI a **collaborator**, or a very well-organized tool?
 Does the distinction change how you should use it?
-- Which of these seven platforms would you actually adopt for your own work, and which trade-off — cost, privacy, capability, or convenience — decided it?
+- Which of these seven platforms would you actually adopt for your own work, and which trade-off (cost, privacy, capability, or convenience), decided it?

 Reflect on how your answers would have differed two years ago, and what that suggests about how confidently anyone should predict the next two.